 As shown in 4.1, improvements in eco-efficiency might not be sufficient for strong corporate contributions to sustainability.
 Eco- (and social) effectiveness must also be considered.
-In the example above, the improvement of corporate eco-efficiency has been over-com-

-Sustainable Value Added.
+In the example above, the improvement of corporate eco-efficiency has been over-compensated by eco-nomic growth, causing an undesired deterioration of the environmental performance of the company.
+However, if we take into account the opportunity perspective we can answer the question whether it was more sustainable that the company used the additional resources instead of someone else or not.
+This is expressed by Sustainable Value Added.
 Sustainable Value Added for the single impact case can be explained and calculated in two different ways, leading to the same result.
 These two ways are now described in detail.